Gordae/Gist/README.md

 ```
 Then You Can Start Using The Language.
 Keep In Mind, Files Programmed In Gist Will Have To end with the .gist Extension.
+**AND, YOUR PROJECTS HAVE TO BE IN THE SAME FOLDER THAT GIST IS INSTALLED IN.**

 Also, If You Mind, Put This Badge On Your Github Repository's README: